siddharthsakriya/modelling-i8080/README.md

 ```

 ## MISC notes
-- HLT and MOV M M opcode was clashing
+- HLT and MOV M M opcode was clashing, caused MOV M M to be executed rather than HLT, MOV M M is invalid
 - Was calculating Auxillary flag in the wrong place in ANA
 - Remove startup_cpm from main when running tests
 - Add startup_cpm when running an assembly file